 Here’s a vertical version, from the same camera position.
 This is also a simple, direct juxtaposition between the redwood trunk and the rhododendron, but the vertical orientation allowed me to show more of the trunk, which helps convey more of the redwood’s height.
 (I might prefer the vertical, by a slight margin, because of that.)

-As I said, I emphasize simplicity when I teach because for every image that’s too simple, I see 100 that are too busy.
+As I said, I emphasize simplicity when I teach because for every image that’s too simple, I see a hundred that are too busy.
 And making simple compositions isn’t simple.
 It’s an art.
 (It also sometimes takes the right situation; anyone who’s tried to photograph redwoods and rhododendrons knows that it’s not easy to find the clean juxtapositions shown in these two images.)

 But my favorite photographs (either mine or others) are rich and complex.
 They catch your attention, but then hold it because there’s so much to look at.
 They’re able to stay on the right side of that fine line between complex and interesting versus busy and confusing.